Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, you should still get the COVID-19 vaccine, even if you have had COVID-19.
 There is not enough information currently available to say if or for how long after infection someone is protected from getting COVID-19 again; this is called natural immunity.
 Early evidence suggests natural immunity from COVID-19 may not last very long, but more studies are needed to better understand this.

-The CDC has recommended that pregnant women and women planning to become pregnant may be offered the vaccine, if they are in one of the vaccine priority groups and in consultation with their health care provider.
+The CDC has recommended that pregnant women and women planning to become pregnant may be offered the vaccine, in consultation with their health care provider.

 After COVID-19 vaccination, you may have some side effects.
 This is a normal sign that your body is building protection.
 The side effects from COVID-19 vaccination may feel like flu and might even affect your ability to do daily activities, but they should go away in a few days.
 Your arm may be sore, red, or warm to the touch.
 You may experience a low-grade fever, headache, and just a general feeling of “not yourself”.
 These are signs that your immune system is doing exactly what it is supposed to, which is produce an immune response for you to have protection against this disease.